 Services at Refuge de Matalza:

 Dormitory, hire tents, camping pitches, toilets, sink, potable water, clothesline, lounge chairs, shady terrace, warm showers (much nicer than they look!), decent shop offerings, electronics charging for a set time period in the afternoon, and a cooking area.
+More information is available on their website.

 Services at Bergerie d’ I Croci: